Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/applying_image.rst

 If you are using an external application, you need to know where on the mesh you are painting.
 You may also need to test your UV mapping with a test image.
-This section covers how to export an outline of your UV map, and how to load images into the UV editor.
+This section covers how to export an outline of your UV map, and how to load images into the UV/Image editor.

 .. _uv_image-export_layout: